JustManish/MedBook/README.md

    git clone <repo_url>
    cd MedBook
    ```
-2. Install dependencies (if any).
-3. Open `MedBook.xcodeproj` in **Xcode 16**.
+2. Open `MedBook.xcodeproj` in **Xcode 16**.
-4. Build and run on an iOS simulator or device.
+3. Build and run on an iOS simulator or device.

 ## External Dependencies:
    Kingfisher Image Library via SPM

 ## Contact
 For any questions or contributions, feel free to open an issue or submit a pull request.